Fermat's Last Theorem: Generalized Fermat equation

-In particular, the exponents m, n, k need not be equal, whereas Fermat's last theorem considers the case m = n = k.
+In particular, the exponents m, n, and k need not be equal, whereas Fermat's last theorem considers the case m = n = k.

-The Beal conjecture, also known as the Mauldin conjecture and the Tijdeman-Zagier conjecture, states that there are no solutions to the generalized Fermat equation in positive integers a, b, c, m, n, k with a, b, and c being pairwise coprime and all of m, n, k being greater than 2.
+The Beal conjecture states that there are no solutions to the generalized Fermat equation in positive integers a, b, c, m, n, k with a, b, and c being pairwise coprime and all of m, n, k being greater than 2.